adam6806/Broken-Java/README.md

 # Broken-Java
 A java project that comes broken for the purpose of testing someone's ability to fix it during an interview.

-You have 30 minutes to implement the following in the Main Class:
+You have 30 minutes to accomplish the following:

 1. Add 3 new transactions.
   - Bank Account A -> Bank Account B $220.00